How to Heal After an Affair: 7 Trusted Infidelity Recovery Resources

-Last Updated on March 2, 2025
+Last Updated on February 14, 2026

 Infidelity, often defined as a breach of trust in romantic relationships, can take many forms.
 Recognizing the different types is essential for understanding its impact on relationships.
-Understanding these distinctions is crucial, especially when discussing the nuances of terms like “infidelity vs cheating,” as not all betrayals carry the same weight or consequences.

-5 main types of infidelity
+The 5 main types of infidelity

 There are many types and definitions of infidelity—including adultery, cheating, betrayal, and beyond.
-Below are the five main types of infidelity that we’ll focus on.
+Below are the five main types of infidelity that we’ll focus on:

 Whichever type of infidelity you’re facing, our therapists have seven key resources to help your healing and recovery.